MCS-Quantum/GOAT.jl/README.md

 First, it depends only on a single parameter $\alpha_n$ thus, computing the gradient can be obtained through parallelization, solving a seperate GOAT EOM for each parameter to be optimized.

-Second, action of the differential equation is repetitive: the upper triangle of the matrix is $0$ and the diagonal of the matrix is $H(\vec{\alpha},t)$.
+Second, the action of the differential equation is highly structured: the upper triangle of the matrix is $0$ and the diagonal of the matrix is $H(\vec{\alpha},t)$.
 Thus, storing this matrix, even in a sparse form is inefficient.
-Not only that, the Hamiltonians of most physically realizable quantum systems are sparse which suggests that instantiating the action of the EOMs is not efficient in general.
+Not only that, but the Hamiltonians of most physically realizable quantum systems are sparse which suggests that instantiating the action of the EOMs is not efficient in general.

-Thus, this package specializes on these structures to implement parallelized, matrix-free solutions of the GOAT EOMs to optimize performance.
-More details will be discussed further.
+Thus, this package specializes on these structures to implement parallelized, matrix-free implementations of the GOAT EOMs to optimize performance.

-## Package structure
+## Package structure and use

+The GOAT.jl package aims to provide an all-in-one implementation of GOAT for users within the fields of quantum physics and quantum computation.
+This means that a user can specify a controllable quantum system, a quantum optimal control problem, a control ansatz, and perform optimization.

-The main functionality of this package is centered on two main data structures, the`ControllableSystem` and the `QOCProblem` and a set of methods for these data structures to solve optimal control tasks.
+The main functionality of this package is centered on two data structures, the `ControllableSystem` and the `QOCProblem`.
+Once these structures are instantiated GOAT.jl provides a number of methods to iteratively solve the GOAT EOMs (via [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/)) and determine controls through optimization (via [Optim.jl](https://julianlsolvers.github.io/Optim.jl/stable/)).

-There are in essence two Based on these structures, we produce matrix-free functions that compute the action of the GOAT EOMs:

-## Dependencies

-This project uses [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/) to solve the GOAT EOMsa
+However, one does not need to use DifferentialEquations.jl or Optim.jl.
+At it's core, GOAT.jl uses a `ControllableSystem` struct to generate efficient functions for the [in-place](https://diffeq.sciml.ai/stable/basics/problem/#In-place-vs-Out-of-Place-Function-Definition-Forms) definition of a differential equation.
+For more details on utilizing custom optimization or numerical integration please see the examples.

+While not a direct dependency, the authors recommend using the [QuantumOptics.jl](https://qojulia.org/) to model the details of the quantum system (vectors/operators used in the computation).
+At the moment, GOAT.jl does not have methods that accept operator types from QuantumOptics.jl, but we do plan to add this functionality in the future.

+## Example 1: Optimizing a gaussian pulse for a single qubit

+This is perhaps the simplest example of a quantum optimal control problem.
+The task is to determine a the amplitude of a Guassian-shaped pulse such that

+## Example 2: Optimizing a custom pulse-ansatz for a transmon using QuantumOptics.jl